QuocDat1994/QuocDat1994/README.md

 ### Hi there, I'm Dat Truong 👋

-I love creation.
-I want to create something that everybody can enjoy.
-That's why I become a developer!
+Just your friendly neighborhood developer : )

-Until now, I have been working for more than 4 years, specializing in Front-End development.
-I love Javascript, as well as its framework React.js.
+I've been working as a developer since 2016, specialize in Front-End.
+My main language is Javascript and my favorite library is React.

-I also enjoy researching new technology.
-Learning is a never-ending journey, gotta keep learning, right?!
+I consider myself as a life-time learner.
+Learning is a never-ending journey, gotta keep learning!

 - 💻 I’m currently working on a Node + React project.
 - 🌱 I’m currently learning Node to become a Fullstack Developer.